-- .
-Select the desired Mode.
-Choose one of the following custom options: - Custom RGB: 3-point color configuration.
+- 2. Select the desired Custom Mode.
+Select one of the following Custom options and confirm: - Custom RGB: 3-point color configuration.
 In RGB mode, the C, M and Y coordinates will be calculated automatically based on the R, G and B coordinates. - Custom RGBCMY: 6-point color configuration (both RGB and CMY).
-In RGBCMY mode, each color can be given a specific coordinate within the measured color triangle. - Custom WHITE: Configure only the White temperature. - 3.
-Define the coordinates for each available color.